devnull-cz/c-prog-lang/modules/arithmetic-promotion-and-conversions.md

 ```
 ++ and --	*NO* integer promotion
 ! (negation)	*NO* integer promotion
-+ and -		integer promotion happens
++ and -		integer promotion happens for both unary and binary operations
 ```

 That means for `char c`: